I was prepared for a coming of age drama when I entered the screening of writer director Maricel […]

 After I’ve seen The Kissing Booth in its entirety, I am impressed by the simple, formulaic rom com that held its own in terms of originality.
 Plus, its stars are all super cute.

 All in all, Ready Player One was tons of fun.
 It had a great cast that gelled well together and it had a very relateable and rootable story that was told properly without being overpowered by the CGI.
 It had a great core message that can be applied to today’s world, reality is what matters.
 Word.

 All in all, I wasn’t scared by Stephen King’s “It” watching it now, 27 years after it was first released.
 But there is a huge potential in the story and the execution once it is adapted into a darker, more ominous version.
 I’m excited.

 “Fight for My Way” consistently delivered from start to finish and it was very hard for me to pick a favorite scene as there were so many.
 This drama took me through a roller coaster of emotions and by its end, I felt like I knew the characters so well that I was truly invested in their journey.
 I think for any drama, “Fight for My Way” achieved something extraordinary with its realistic approach because it represented the travails of people who actually watched the show and this made it really special.
 Kudos to the entire team.
 After I get some rest for binge watching the past three nights, I know that I will be watching this drama again, and again and again.
 More projects with Park Seo Joon and Kim Ji Won please!!!

-After sorting through my blogs (yes, I have tried to blog before, not quite successfully), I managed to unearth one in 2009 about one of my favorite animated movies ever Disney-Pixar’s UP.
-Disney-Pixar scored yet […]
+After sorting through my blogs (yes, I have tried to blog before, not quite successfully), I managed to […]